 My Walla Walla autumn 2017 wine awards focused on taste.
-The 2018 spring awards will not focus on taste and will instead focus on other things which can’t easily be categorized with a single word.
+The 2018 spring awards will not focus on taste and will instead focus on awesome categories.

 Several wineries have the bean bag toss game on the lawn, however, I only saw people playing bean bag toss at Solemn.
 Why was that?
 In my opinion, Solemn has a vibe where you just want to hang out and play a little bean bag toss, sit on a blanket on the grass or kick your feet up and soak in the vitamin d.
 Don’t worry about having to get up and go the tasting counter for your next glass, this winery is “full service” and will come to you with the wine!